dohnald/dohnald.github.io/logseq/version-files/base/pages/inbox.md

 		- 00:17 {{youtube-timestamp 17}}
 		  I wish I had this system when I first started my gradwork and I wish I had videos like this when I first got started.
 		  So if you're looking to step up your note taking game or if you're trying to figure out how to use apps like Obsidian, check out this video where I share my note taking and note making process while I organize notes from an article on Personalized Learning live with explanations and tips that might work for you.
-		- 00:37
+		- {{youtube-timestamp 37}}
 		  So let's get started.
 Okay, so welcome I'm going to be making some live notes or making some live notes here in Obsidian.
 		  And this comes from an article titled An Operationalized Understanding of Personalized Learning from the Journal of Special Education Technology.
 		  And this is by Basham Hall Carter and Stal.
 		  This is a reading that I use in my learner centered and project based teaching class to make meaning and sense of the idea of personalized learning and what it means.
 		- 01:05
-		  And so right now we have a literature note that I have where I took my notes and as I've mentioned in some other videos, my general approach to this is I highlight the PDF file first and then I grab all the highlighted passages into the literature note and I often am using the quotes verbatim from the article and I want to have those original sources and then I can make meaning of them as I sort of parse them out and
+		  And so right now we have a literature note that I have where I took my notes and as I've mentioned in some other videos, my general approach to this is I highlight the PDF file first and then I grab all the highlighted passages into the literature note and I often am using the quotes verbatim from the article and I want to have those original sources and then I can make meaning of them as I sort of parse them out and kind of put them into either other notes or work with them.
 		- 01:36
-		  kind of put them into either other notes or work with them.
 		  So what I'm going to be doing is I have here an evergreen note you might want to call it a sort of longer notes of multiple aspects of personalized learning from different articles here and there.
-		  And this one does need to be split up into smaller, more conceptual notes notes that are based on a particular concept I don't really subscribe to the like a strict Zalcoastin approach
+		  And this one does need to be split up into smaller, more conceptual notes notes that are based on a particular concept I don't really subscribe to the like a strict Zalcoastin approach and I'm not sure I would refer to my smaller, more conceptual based notes as atomic notes but I know other people use that sort of language or ways of thinking about things.
 		- 02:05
-		  and I'm not sure I would refer to my smaller, more conceptual based notes as atomic notes but I know other people use that sort of language or ways of thinking about things.
 		  I tend to think of them as like concept based notes or notes that are kind of focused on a particular concept.
-		  And often they start off as a concept that's larger or more encompassing like personalized learning and then eventually become split off into
+		  And often they start off as a concept that's larger or more encompassing like personalized learning and then eventually become split off into more focused notes.
 		- 02:32
-		  more focused notes.
 		  And then this personalized learning note will essentially become a map of content and MOOC I do keep the original notes in my literature note because I might want to go back to that note and see what's specifically in that literature particularly when I'm working with classes.
-		  So if we're in the middle of class and we're having a discussion, I can pull up my literature note and I have everything that's in the, that specific article there
+		  So if we're in the middle of class and we're having a discussion, I can pull up my literature note and I have everything that's in the, that specific article there you here I'm just going to grab this and I don't mind having this specific content in two different notes that doesn't bother me at all.
 		- 02:56
-		  you here I'm just going to grab this and I don't mind having this specific content in two different notes that doesn't bother me at all.
 		  And then the other thing I'd like to do here is I have a hot key and then I can go to the note here Fasham at all in that way if this particular quote gets pulled into some other note at some point, I can trace it back to the original literature note source.
 		  Okay I want this here.
-So this is where I really am starting to make meaning even though I'm
+So this is where I really am starting to make meaning even though I'm using these verbatim quotes I use my own headers to sort of make meaning of them, to thematize them and to kind of figure out where do these go.
 		- 03:32
-		  using these verbatim quotes I use my own headers to sort of make meaning of them, to thematize them and to kind of figure out where do these go.
 		  And so for me this what is personalized learning will grow over time from lots of different other people's perspectives.
 		  And then if these need to become their own notes, that's fine.
 		  But right now I see these as more of aspects of what we are thinking about personalized learning.
-		  Okay so for me this is not
+		  Okay so for me this is not necessarily specific to personalized learning.
 		- 04:01
-		  necessarily specific to personalized learning.
 		  These are different ideas.
 		  So I do actually have, you can see up here I already have a note that's a blended learning note.
-		  I think I've already pulled this in let's see so I actually don't have oh yeah look at this here I've already pulled in that Christiansen horn and steaker have this note but
-		- 04:22
-		  you know, what I'm going to do is I don't always do this for all my notes but I'm going to make a little like to do here because I know that I do want to go to this source
+		  I think I've already pulled this in let's see so I actually don't have oh yeah look at this here I've already pulled in that Christiansen horn and steaker have this note but you know, what I'm going to do is I don't always do this for all my notes but I'm going to make a little like to do here because I know that I do want to go to this source you know, I want to read that and I could put this in my task manager.
 		- 04:38
-		  you know, I want to read that and I could put this in my task manager.
 		  I'm not going to do that right now it's not the most important thing but when I come to this note in the future, I want to make a note that this is something that I want to add to it.
 		  I think it's important to have those primary sourcing.
 		  I probably have a competency based learning, competency based education.
 		  Oh, I'm surprised that there's not that there's not more on here.
 		- 05:02
 		  So let's put okay so I haven't worked with this one at a time so I'm going to put some Mamel data here and I'm going to put here aliases and call this competency based learning and also and just to make sure I do that right I'm going to yep so there I have I wonder maybe I'll come across a one with a hyphen too.
-		  So this is just for future work when I am working with other notes that either have verbatim quotes or I'm working with it and I'm not consistent with my use
+		  So this is just for future work when I am working with other notes that either have verbatim quotes or I'm working with it and I'm not consistent with my use I have all these aliases here so they eventually can come back to this note.
-		- 05:42
-		  I have all these aliases here so they eventually can come back to this note.
 I like to start a lot of the notes with sort of like, what is this concept?
 		- 05:55
 		  The reason why I include a tag here I don't use tags very often but I have a specific project that I'm working on where I do want to be able to pull all the curriculum based notes in relationship to that project I don't need a whole note.
 		  I don't think on a digital delivery system for now at least if you're wondering why my obsidian it looks like this, you could check out my video on how to set up Obsidian for academic work.
 		  But this is because I'm using the sliding panes plug in.
 		- 06:34
 		  One of the reasons why I spent a bit of time on personalized learning in the class is that there are very different ways of thinking around personalized learning and there's a whole area where it really gets into this sort of adaptive AI digital delivery system approach where there discourse, there's ways of framing that as personalized learning in and of itself.
-		  And the type of personalized learning that we think about in the learner centered class is a bit different than that
+		  And the type of personalized learning that we think about in the learner centered class is a bit different than that but I do want to draw attention to that this is a way of thinking about it and a characteristic of it here.
 		- 07:04
-		  but I do want to draw attention to that this is a way of thinking about it and a characteristic of it here.
 		  So here is an actual definition of personalized learning.
 		  So I'll just put this additional reference to Patrick Kennedy and Powell in the what is area here.
 		  The nice thing is after a while you get a bunch of different definitions which I think helps provide some additional nuance.
-		  And rather than those notes all being located in
+		  And rather than those notes all being located in individual literature notes or PDF files by kind of bringing them together into this note, I have them all right there at my fingertips.
 		- 07:39
-		  individual literature notes or PDF files by kind of bringing them together into this note, I have them all right there at my fingertips.
 		  So that's one of the things I love about Obsidian.
 		  So it's a lot of work when you're doing this at the front end of like putting in all the links back and organizing it all.
-		  But
 		- 08:02
-		  you know, five months from now when I'm in the middle of a project and I want to reference something related to personalized learning it just saves me so much time having everything in one place and very organized and interlinked.
+		  But you know, five months from now when I'm in the middle of a project and I want to reference something related to personalized learning it just saves me so much time having everything in one place and very organized and interlinked.
 		  Yes I definitely want to emphasize that there's aspects of personalized learning that have its roots in behaviorism in Skinner.
 		  But you know, eventually the note starts to shape up.
 		- 08:29